JuliaLang/julia/stdlib/Pkg/docs/src/index.md

-**Project:** a source tree with a standard layout, including a `src` directory for the main body of Julia code, a `test` directory for testing the project, `docs` for documentation files, and optionally a `build` directory for a build script and its outputs.
+**Project:** a source tree with a standard layout, including a `src` directory for the main body of Julia code, a `test` directory for testing the project, `docs` for documentation files, and optionally a `deps` directory for a build script and its outputs.
 A project will typically also have a project file and may optionally have a manifest file: